Misfits (TV series): Production

-The first series started broadcasting in the U.K. on 12 November 2009 on E4, and was produced by Clerkenwell Films.
+The first series of Misfits started broadcasting in the U.K. on 12 November 2009 on E4 and was produced by Clerkenwell Films.
 The show aired in Australia in 2010 on ABC2, and in New Zealand, it screened on FOUR.
 In June 2011, it was made available online in the United States via Hulu, where it became one of the service's most-watched series.

 Recording for the second series began on 24 May 2010, next to Southmere Lake, Thamesmead, Bexley, Southeast London.
 The second series aired from 11 November 2010 to 16 December 2010 on E4.
-A Christmas special, written by Howard Overman, featuring the whole main cast of the first series was broadcast on E4 in December 2010.
+A Christmas special, written by Howard Overman, featuring the first series's main cast, was broadcast on E4 in December 2010.
 The first series won the 2010 BAFTA Television Award for Best Drama Series.
 The third series began airing on 30 October 2011, and ended on 18 December 2011.
 The fourth series premiered in October 2012, and the fifth in October 2013.

-Filming locations

-The show is filmed in south east London, mostly on location around the Southmere Lake in Thamesmead, including the signature shot of the four multi-storey buildings from the roof of the Lakeside Centre and Bexley College.
-The scenes under the flyover used the M4 at Boston Manor Park, Brentford.
-Many interiors were filmed in sets built in the old Runnymede campus of Brunel University.

 Marketing

 The first series was accompanied by an online viral marketing, on social networking websites such as Facebook and Twitter.
-For example, in a British first, the characters Simon and Kelly tweeted during the initial transmission of each episode, with the content of the tweets provided by writers Sam Liefer and Ben Edwards, under the direction of lead writer Howard Overman and executive producer Petra Fried.
-These tweets and other website postings provided additional narrative material, and amongst other things did not ultimately reveal the identity of a key character who appeared only in episode six.
+For example, in a British first, the characters Simon and Kelly tweeted during the initial transmission of each episode, with the content of the tweets provided by writers Sam Liefer and Ben Edwards under the direction of lead writer Howard Overman and executive producer Petra Fried.
+These tweets and other website postings provided additional narrative material and, amongst other things, did not ultimately reveal the identity of a key character who appeared only in episode six.
 Since then other characters have appeared, such as Rudy Wade and Alisha Daniels, as well as a fan-based "observer" character named "That Guy".
 Additional strategic components included direct-to-YouTube video clips and an online game based on the show.